 What it is

-A one-day skills course on investigating Planning complaints developed and delivered by experienced LGO complaint handlers.
+A one-day skills course on investigating Planning complaints developed and delivered by our experienced complaint handlers.
 Participants can draw on knowledge gained from our experience of over four decades of complaints investigation.
 The course trainer will have experience of dealing with Planning complaints and will have knowledge of the authority’s complaints procedure.

 Who it is for